arduino/docs-content/content/micropython-course/course/02.installation/installation-tools.md

 **2. Put the Board in Bootloader Mode**

 Before we can install MicroPython, we need to place our board in a "bootloader" mode as we call it.
-This will make it possible to send a new firmware to it.
+This will make it possible to upload a new firmware to it.

 Connect your board to your computer, and connect B1 to GND with a jumper wire, tweezers, or something else metallic you have handy.
 Once you see a green light on the board, press the reset button on the board.
 If you remove the connection between B1 and GND, you should see a dim purple light if this step was successful.
 If not, then try again.